If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 State And Local Income Tax Benefits

-Homeowners may be entitled to certain benefits on NJ income tax returns.
+Homeowners may be entitled to certain benefits on their NJ income tax returns.
 These include:

 - Property tax credit.